-- (1) Common Shares are not issuable under the Directors' Compensation Plan. - (2) Mr. Zouari was appointed a director on August 17, 2020.
+(1) Common Shares are not issuable under the Directors' Compensation Plan.

 Narrative Discussion

 Based on the recommendations of the Nomination and Compensation Committee, the Board has implemented remuneration and reimbursement arrangements for its directors that reflect current market practices.
 Such arrangements are set out in the Directors' Compensation Plan.